pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/docker.md

 #### Environment variable

 - `CELLS_NO_SSL`: uses ssl or not (default to 0 => uses ssl)
-- `CELLS_BIND` : internal url - used by services to talk between each others
+- `CELLS_BIND` : address where the application http server is bound to.
+It MUST contain a server name and a port.
-- `CELLS_EXTERNAL` : external url - used in links, etc..
+- `CELLS_EXTERNAL` : url the end user will use to connect to the application.

-Note : CELLS_BIND and CELLS_EXTERNAL can only use different ports at the time of writing.
-They must share the same host.
+Example:
+If you want your application to run on the localhost at port 8080 and use the url mycells.mypydio.com, then set CELLS_BIND to localhost:8080 and CELLS_EXTERNAL to mycells.mypydio.com

 ### Example setup with docker compose